-Leading amateur in The Open in 2003, the former British Boys Champion won Walker and Ryder Cup honours in the space of three years and now has five European Tour titles.
-Last two of those came at the Omega European Masters in Switzerland, both in play-offs.
+The leading amateur in the 2013 Open, where he finished joint 44th aged 18, the former British Boys Champion won Walker and Ryder Cup honours in the space of three years and now has six Tour titles.